quantiota/AI-Agent-Lab/docs/tasks/internship/9-report-instructions.md

 # Internship Report Instructions

-This document provides guidelines for preparing the final internship report for the **Quant-AI-Agent-Lab** internship.
+This document provides guidelines for preparing the final internship report for the **AI-Agent-Lab** internship.
 Please ensure all required sections are completed thoroughly and accurately before submitting.

 ## Report Structure